 The best suckers are the ones with the small, spear shaped leaves, NOT the pretty ones with the big round leaves!

 Why?
 A sucker that is still fed by the mother plant does not need to do much photosynthesis, so it doesn't need to produce big leaves.

 And a sucker that is well looked after by the mother plant will produce better fruit and be stronger than one that had to struggle on its own.

 A mature plantation is pretty much self mulching.
 Just throw all the leaves and old trunks etc. back under the plants.
 You can also grow other plants in the understory to produce more mulch.
 (I use cassava, sweet potato and crotolaria).

 You just need to sprinkle on some fertiliser every now and then, to replace what you took out of the system when you took the bananas.
-Keep the fertiliser close to the trunk as bananas don't have a big root system.
+Bananas are high in potassium, so ideally the fertiliser should be, too.
+Keep the fertiliser close to the trunk as bananas don't have big root systems.

 You may see your first flower emerge after about six months, depending on the weather.
 Leave the leaves around it, especially the one protecting the top bend of the stalk from sunburn!

 As the purple flower petals curl back and drop off they reveal a "hand" of bananas under each.
 Each banana is a "finger".